pikcube/RemixTheSpire/README.md

 # Quick Start

-Setting up Remix the Spire as adding it as a dependency to your pom.xml file.
+Setting up Remix the Spire as subscribing to it in the Steam Workshop and adding it as a dependency to your pom.xml file.

 ```xml
 <dependency>